hutchcodes/hutchcodes.github.io/visual-studio-tips.md

 permalink: /visual-studio-tips/
 ---

+This is a series I started where I'm listing out some tips for Visual Studio users.
+Each tip makes life just a little bit better, I'm hoping the mass of them will add up to a big difference.

+Unless otherwise noted all of these will work in the Community edition of Visual Studio.

-[Debugger Display](2019/03/visual-studio-tips-debugger-display/) - Control what value an object displays in the watch window
+1. [Debugger Display](2019/03/visual-studio-tips-debugger-display/) - Control what value an object displays in the watch window